-- This fortnight, COVID-19 notification rates decreased or remained stable in all jurisdictions compared with the previous fortnight (Figure 6). - Since the beginning of 2024, notification rates in all jurisdictions have followed a decreasing trend (Figure 6).
-In the year to date, of the jurisdictions that no longer continue to collect selfreported RAT results, COVID-19 notification rates have been highest in New South Wales and Queensland (Table 1).

-Trends in COVID-19 notification rates by jurisdiction should be interpreted with caution as South Australia and Tasmania are the only jurisdictions that continued to collect self-reported RAT results in the reporting period.
+- This fortnight, COVID-19 notification rates have slightly increased in most jurisdictions compared with the previous fortnight (Figure 7).
+Tasmania stopped collecting self-reported RAT results on 12 April 2024, leading to a substantial decrease in COVID-19 notification rates this fortnight. - Since the beginning of 2024, COVID-19 notification rates in all jurisdictions have followed a decreasing trend (Figure 7).
+In the year to date, of the jurisdictions that stopped collecting self-reported RAT results in 2023, COVID-19 notification rates have been highest in New South Wales and Queensland (Table 1). - Trends in COVID-19 notification rates by jurisdiction should be interpreted with caution as South Australia is the only jurisdiction that continued to collect selfreported RAT results in the reporting period.

-Figure 6: Notification rates per 100,000 population for COVID-19 cases notified to the NNDSS by state or territory and week of diagnosis, Australia, 1 January to 7 April 2024
+Figure 7: Notification rates per 100,000 population for COVID-19 cases notified to the NNDSS by state or territory and week of diagnosis, Australia, 1 January to 21 April 2024